 In the final instalment of our series on Project Management, George Strathie, Software & Services Director, gives some hints and tips on how to ensure the success of your project.

-Create a project plan – often plans can become out of date, as it’s created at the outset and shelved once the supplier has been selected.
-It is however vitally important that it’s maintained and is reflective of the current state of play.
+Create a project plan - often plans can become out of date, as it’s created at the outset and shelved once the supplier has been selected.
+It is however vitally important that it’s maintained and is reflective of the current state of play of the project.

 Document everything - not just in terms of reference but also sign-offs.
 It sounds onerous and bureaucratic, but it’s important that each set of deliverables are actually signed off, if just to confirm that they are delivered to ensure that nothing has been overlooked.

-It’s essential that changes are signed-off.
-Changes often happen, but you should keep a record of why they are happening, the costs and the impact.
+Change control – it’s essential that changes are signed-off.
+Changes often happen, but you should keep a record of why they are happening, the costs and the impact on the project.
 The right level of authority needs to make the decision in relation to change requests, otherwise changes can happen without being properly considered or evaluated.

 Project status reports - these ensure we can see how we are doing, whether we are on track and on budget.
 Project status reports are important and combined with strong adherence to your chosen methodology, are easy to produce.

 You should really understand the project and what the resource requirements are.
 You should define what you want to achieve and the benefits of achieving it, ensuring it’s documented where possible as this can be the justification for the investment.